nikmart/what-could-go-wrong-ai/README.md

 ## Game Setup Instructions
 1. Download this repository
-2. Go to https://playingcards.io/game/standard-deck to start a custom deck
+2. Go to https://playingcards.io/game/standard-deck and choose "Start a Blank Room"
 3. Enter the virtual card table
 4. Click the `Edit Table` icon in the green toolbard
 5. Select `Room Options`